Ask The Food Geek

 Serve

-• Scoop into bowls, and drizzle with honey (1 teaspoon per bowl).
+• Scoop into bowls, and drizzle with honey (1 teaspoon per bowl) and a squeeze of lemon.
 Garnish with zest and extra thyme leaves.

 Notes